mryellow/durandal-gulp-boilerplate/README.md

 Complete build including bower and Durandal.

 `gulp build-deps`
-Clean and reinstall bower dependencies:
+Clean and reinstall bower dependencies.
+Room for other dependency managers.

 `gulp build-bower`
 Install bower dependencies and copy main files to `lib` and `dist/lib`.